telerik/blazor-docs/components/editor/overview.md

 ## Get/Set Content

-The Blazor HTML Editor interacts with its content (value) like all standard components - through its `Value` parameter.
+The Blazor Rich Text Editor interacts with its content (value) like all standard components - through its `Value` parameter.
 You can use it to get and set the HTML string the editor will work with.
 You can read more about value binding and data binding [here]({%slug get-started-value-vs-data-binding%}).

 You can use the following features to get or set the editor content: